sharife/goldenthread-v2/site/content/_index.md

       addressing global conflict.
 Audiences will be able to join in person or online, and participate in the faciliated conversation with the artists.
   - image: https://ucarecdn.com/aed195bf-f682-4b50-9965-95599aa60510/
-    subtitle: "**2023 Artist-in-Residence!**"
+    subtitle: "**Announcing our 2023 Artist-in-Residence!**"
     cta: Learn More!
     link: https://goldenthread.org/productions/amreeka-the-comedy-show/
-    text: We are excited to have **Wafaa Bilal**, an Iraqi-born artist and Arts Professor at NYU’s Tisch School of the Arts, as our 2023 Artist-in-Residence, who will collaborate with us on a number of projects throughout the year.
+    text: "We are excited to announce **Wafaa Bilal**, an Iraqi-born artist and Arts Professor at NYU’s Tisch School of the Arts, as our 2023 Artist-in-Residence.
+He will collaborate with us on a number of projects throughout the year, including the curation of ***Amreeka: The Comedy Show*** and the ***ReOrient Forum.*** He is known internationally for his on-line performative and interactive works provoking dialogue about international and interpersonal politics.
+Bilal’s work explores tensions between the cultural spaces he occupies —his home in the comfort zone of the U.S. and his consciousness in the conflict zone in Iraq."
 ---